A Hessian-Free Actor-Critic Algorithm for Bi-Level Reinforcement Learning with Applications to LLM Fine-Tuning: CONVERGENCE ANALYSIS

-Assumptions~\ref{assump:f} and \ref{assump:reward} are standard regularity assumptions in the bi-level RL literature \citep{chakraborty2024parl,gaur2025sample}.
+\begin{assump} There is a constant $L_r$ such that $\forall s, a, x_1, x_2$ \end{assump} Assumptions~\ref{assump:f} and \ref{assump:reward} are standard regularity assumptions in the bi-level RL literature \citep{chakraborty2024parl,gaur2025sample}.
 Assumption~\ref{assump:f} imposes upper-level Lipschitz continuity, smoothness, and the ability to obtain reliable gradient samples, and Assumption~\ref{assump:reward} requires the reward function to be Lipschitz along with its gradient and Hessian.
 Comparable conditions on upper- and lower-level objectives are also commonly imposed by works on generic bi-level optimization \citep{kwon2023fully,shen2023penalty}.

 \begin{assump}[Regularization-Dependent PL Condition] Recall the definition of $\pi_{w,\tau}^\star$ after \eqref{eq:grad_Phi_sigma_tau}.
 We assume that the minimizer $\pi_{w,\tau}^\star(x)$ is unique for all $x$ and $w,\tau>0$.
 In addition, there exist constants $C_L,\bar{w}>0$ such that for all $\tau>0$, $w\leq \bar{w}$, and $x,\theta$